![]() |

 Later credit card sized calculators like the TI-1786

-got an even cheaper design.
+sport an even simpler design.

 Don't miss the Casio FILM CARD SL-800, a real credit card sized calculator with a thickness of only 0.030".